-Industry cohorts are short-term (8 to 12 meetings) programs designed to move participants in the same direction as the full, 9-month Boston Fellows program---equipping participants to serve God and neighbor in the working world through spiritual formation, intellectual and professional development, and a community of peers.
+Industry cohorts are short-term (usually 8-week) programs designed to move participants in the same direction as the full, 9-month Boston Fellows program—equipping participants to serve God and neighbor in the working world through spiritual formation, intellectual and professional development, and a community of peers.

-But industry cohorts require a lower level of commitment, while also providing the opportunity to go deeper with peers from the same professional field of service.
-As such, they are ideal for alumni of the full program, as well as those not able to commit to the full program at this time.
+But industry cohorts require a lower level of commitment, while also providing the opportunity to go deeper with peers working in the same professional field of service.
+As such, these cohorts are ideal for alumni of the full program, as well as those not able to commit to the full program at this time.

 Participation in an industry cohort entails a commitment to these elements:

-Tuition is $95 and includes all materials, retreat costs, and operational expenses.
+Tuition is $100 and covers all materials and operational expenses.
+Apply below.